kwoolter/yahtzee/README.md

 Type "help" to find out the commands<br>
 Rules of Yahtzee can be found <a href=http://www.yahtzee.org.uk/rules.html>here.</a><br>
 Colours work if the game is run inside PyCharm IDE.<br>
+A high score table is saved as "PyYahtzee.hst"<br>
 </p>
 <h2>Structure</h2>
 <p>The game is structured using the <strong>Model-View-Controller</strong> paradigm<p>